oanda/apidocs/v1/auth.md

 Authentication is required to access your live accounts.
 Application developers will need to use the OAuth 2.0 flow [described below](#third-party-applications), while personal traders can request a personal access token.

+OANDA reserves the right to suspend personal access tokens or developer OAuth credentials if necessary based on system stability or other technical issues caused by the customer.
+{: style="font-style:italic"}

 ----------------

 ## Personal Strategy Traders